Page 1: Biography

 Cooper, Martha Elizabeth

-This biography was written by Jamie Mackay and was first published in the Dictionary of New Zealand Biography Volume 4, 1998
+This biography, written by Jamie Mackay, was first published in the Dictionary of New Zealand Biography in 1998.

 The couple ran a store for a short time before moving to New Plymouth, where Daniel became a book agent and joined the Seventh-day Adventist church.
 They shifted to Gore about 1916 and Daniel travelled the region canvassing a book, Practical guide to good health.
 He also invented an inhaler for asthmatics, which he patented in conjunction with the local chemist and hawked around the country.